VihaanLearnsCode/tiletrials/README.md

 1024 : 24

 Almost there!!
+The aim to would be to push the dark plotted band further up, so that we get closer to 2048.

-I will update my more findings here and, if it is done, on my personal [website](https://vihaanlearnscode.github.io/).
+I will update more findings here and, if it is done, on my personal [website](https://vihaanlearnscode.github.io/).

 # Acknowledgements:
 This project, by its nature, draws heavy inspiration from Gabriele Cirulli, the creator of the popular [2048](https://github.com/gabrielecirulli/2048).